my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

     -   bus ahead: can you pass it?
         Is the bus starting off?
 [Yes: no overtaking; No: could overtake if condition allows] Are there oncoming vehicles?
 [Yes: no overtaking; No: probably]
-    -   <span style='color:chartreuse'>scooter and eletric bikes</span> ahead: they go as fast as cars, not worth it to overtake;
+    -   <span style='color:#32CD32'>scooter and eletric bikes</span> ahead: they go as fast as cars, not worth it to overtake;

 -   Do not signal at crossroads too early, it might be misleading if there are small side crossings (car park etc).